jgoizueta/nio/README.txt

 We requested "exact" precision!

-Well, we didn't get it because it is not needed to specify exactly the inner value of Float(1.0); when whe convert 0.1 and round it to the nearest Float we get the same value than when we use 0.10000000000000001.
+Well, we didn't get it because it is not needed to specify exactly the inner value of Float(1.0); when we convert 0.1 and round it to the nearest Float we get the same value as when we use 0.10000000000000001.
 Since we didn't request to see "all digits", we got only as few as possible.

   0.1.nio_write(Fmt.prec(:exact).approx_mode(:exact)) -> 0.1000000000000000055511151231257827021181583404541015625